Random subcomplexes and Betti numbers of random edge ideals: Introduction

-In \cite{ErmanYang} Erman and Yang take a similar approach motivated by conjectures in algebraic geometry regarding the behavior of asymptotic syzygies of increasingly positive embeddings of a variety (see for instance \cite{EinErmLaz}).
+In \cite{ErmYan} Erman and Yang take a similar approach, motivated by conjectures in algebraic geometry regarding the behavior of asymptotic syzygies of increasingly positive embeddings of a variety (see for instance \cite{EinErmLaz}).
 They adopt the same Erd\H{o}s--R\'enyi model of a random coedge ideal to produce a family $\{I_n\}$ of random ideals where $\pdim(I_n) \rightarrow \infty$.
-Erman and Yang prove that for $G \sim G(n,p)$ with $\frac{1}{n^{1/d}} \ll p \ll 1$, for all $k \leq d+1$ the density of nonzero entries in the $k$th row of the Betti table of $R/I_G$ will approach one in probability.
+In \cite[Theorem 1.3]{ErmYan} Erman and Yang prove that if $G \sim G(n,p)$ with $\frac{1}{n^{1/d}} \ll p \ll 1$, then for all $k \leq d+1$ the density of nonzero entries in the $k$th row of the Betti table of $R/I_G$ will approach one in probability.
 We refer to Section \ref{sec:log} for more details.

 Erman and Yang also establish some results on the individual Betti numbers of random coedge ideals in certain regimes for $p$.
-For instance if we take $p=n^{- \alpha}$ then for any fixed $i$ and $k$ we have $\beta_{i, i+k}(R/I_G) = 0$ with high probability if $\alpha > 1/(k- 1)$ and $\beta_{i, i+k}(R/I_G) \neq 0$ for $1/(k - 1) > \alpha > 0$.
+For instance if we take $p=n^{- \alpha}$ then for any \emph{fixed} $i$ and $k$ we have $\beta_{i, i+k}(R/I_G) = 0$ with high probability if $\alpha > 1/(k- 1)$, whereas $\beta_{i, i+k}(R/I_G) \neq 0$ if $1/(k - 1) > \alpha > 0$ \cite[Theorem 1.6]{ErmYan}.
 The authors use this result to provide a lower bound for the regularity of coedge ideals for these choices of $p$.
-For $p = n^{-\alpha}$ with $1/(d + 1) < \alpha < 1/d$ these results from \cite{ErmanYang} provide an asymptotic description of what the Betti table of a random coedge ideal looks like in all rows between $1$ and $d+1$ and in all columns between $1$ and any constant.
-The question of what happens for rows larger than $d+1$, as well as what the Betti table looks like `on the right side' is partly what motivates our work.
+For $p = n^{-\alpha}$ with $1/(d + 1) < \alpha < 1/d$ these results provide an asymptotic description of what the Betti table of a random coedge ideal looks like in all rows between $1$ and $d+1$ and in all columns between $1$ and any constant.
+The question of what happens for rows larger than $d+1$, as well as what the Betti table looks like ``on the right side'' is partly what motivates our work.

-The methods employed in \cite{ErmanYang} involve using Hochster's formula to interpret the Betti numbers of coedge ideals in terms of the topology of induced subcomplexes of the clique complex of the underlying graph.
-A main strategy of \cite{ErmanYang} is to study the appearance of high-dimensional cross polytopes as induced subcomplexes.
-As these complexes carry nonzero integral homology, most of the results in \cite{ErmanYang} are independent of the underlying coefficient field ${\mathbb K}$.
-The study of random clique complexes is itself an emerging field, see \cite{Kahlesurvey} for a good survey or Section \ref{sec:background} for more details relevant to our study.
+The methods employed in \cite{ErmYan} use Hochster's formula to interpret the Betti numbers of coedge ideals in terms of the topology of induced subcomplexes of the clique complex of the underlying graph.
+A main strategy of \cite{ErmYan} is to analyze the appearance of high-dimensional cross-polytopes as induced subcomplexes.
+As these complexes carry nonzero integral homology, most of the results in \cite{ErmYan} are independent of the underlying coefficient field ${\mathbb K}$.
+This approach has also been fruitful in the study of clique complexes of random graphs (often referred to as \emph{random clique complexes}), which is itself an emerging field.
+We refer to \cite{Kahsurvey} for a good survey or Section \ref{sec:background} for more details relevant to our study.